 My first experience with Mental Health was triggered by bullying at eleven years old.
 As a child I was highly anxious, I never stopped worrying and my lens on life had a constant blue hue of sadness.
 A message was written on my social media by one of the girls in my class.
 It said that I should kill myself.
 I already suffered from very low self-esteem, I believed I owed it to her and the world to remove myself from it.
 It’s breaks my heart knowing that younger Katie believed she was doing the world a favour by committing suicide.
 My attempt was interrupted and I was brought to see a counsellor weekly for professional help.
 Over the next 3 years, I struggled with disordered eating, anxiety, and severe depression.

-Getting admitted to psychiatric care.
+Admission to psychiatric care.

+This was the first time my family became aware I was self-harming.
+It was traumatic for all involved.
+I wouldn’t wish it on anyone.
 I had survived and I had no intention of living.
-I tried to tell the psychiatrist that I did it on impulse.
+Telling the psychiatrist that I did it on impulse.
 I didn’t know what I was doing, I wouldn’t do it again, etc. I said whatever I thought would get me discharged

 St. Andrews Healthcare

 They tried Cognitive Behaviour Therapy, Dialectical Behavioural Therapy, Group Therapy, and Psychotherapy.
 Any therapy you can think of they tried.
 They tried antidepressants, antipsychotics, and mood stabilizers.
 After many failed attempts of helping me recover they realised they were out of options.
 In November 2013 at 16 years of age, I was transferred from the CAMHS inpatient unit in Galway to a Medium Secure psychiatric facility in the UK.
 It was the most secure psychiatric facility for under 18s in the U.K.